Last Updated January 27, 2021

-Note: The Bipartisan Budget Act of 2018 reinstated this tax credit for purchases made in 2017.
-Any qualified equipment installed prior to January 1, 2018 is eligible for this credit.
-Equipment installed on or after January 1, 2018 is not eligible for this credit.
+Note: The Taxpayer Certainty and Disaster Tax Relief Act of 2020, signed in December 2020, extended the expiration date for this tax credit.
+Any qualified equipment installed prior to January 1, 2022 is eligible for this credit.
+Equipment installed on or after January 1, 2022 is not eligible for this credit.

 Building Envelope Improvements

 Owners of existing homes may receive a tax credit worth 10% of the cost of upgrading the efficiency of the building's envelope.
 Installation (labor) costs are not included and the credit is capped at $500 for all improvements.
 To be eligible for the credit, the improvement must meet the prescriptive requirements established for it under the 2009 International Energy Conservation Code (including supplements).
 The following improvements are eligible for the tax credit:

 - Insulation materials and systems designed to reduce a home's heat loss or gain

 - Exterior doors and windows (including skylights) --- no more than $200 in total credits can be claimed for windows in years 2006 - 2016 Equipment must meet version 6.0 Energy Star program requirements.

 - Pigmented metal roofs designed to reduce heat gain, and asphalt roofs with appropriate cooling granules, which are Energy Star certified.

 Taxpayers who purchase qualified residential energy-efficient property may be eligible for a tax credit.
 The credit is equal to the full cost of the equipment up to the following caps:

 - Natural gas, propane, or oil furnace or hot water boiler with an annual fuel utilization rate of 95 or greater: $150